http://www.scoop.co.nz/mason/stories/WO0403/S00215.htm

 affairs of Afghanistan as the real reason for this war, and relied on public

-documents, establishing that the California based Oil Company, the Unocal,
+documents, establishing that the California based Oil Company, the UNOCAL,

 through a seven member consortium Centgas, had